MaxwellWjj/homepage-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Jiajun Wu is a PhD student in the Department of Electrical and Electronic Engineering, The University of Hong Kong, Hong Kong.
-His research interests include hardware accelerator, neuromorphic computing and computer architecture.
+Jiajun Wu is a PhD student in the Department of Electrical and Electronic Engineering, The University of Hong Kong (HKU), Hong Kong.
+Currently, his research interests include FPGA system, hardware accelerator and computer architecture.
 He has joined the Computer Architecture and System Research (CASR), supervised by [Prof. Hayden Kwok-Hay So](https://www.eee.hku.hk/~hso/).

-Jiajun Wu was with the School of Optical and Electronic Information, Huazhong University of Science and Technology (HUST) and obtained his B.Eng.
-In HUST, he was supervised by [Prof. Chao Wang](http://faculty.hust.edu.cn/WangChao/zh_CN/index.htm).
+Jiajun Wu was with the School of Optical and Electronic Information, Huazhong University of Science and Technology (HUST) and obtained his Bachelor Degree.
+He was supervised by [Prof. Chao Wang](http://faculty.hust.edu.cn/WangChao/zh_CN/index.htm) in HUST.
+Jiajun focused on energy-efficient neuromorphic computing and AI accelerators design during undergraduate.

+For all the publications, please click *publications* in the menu.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Wujiajun_cv_latest.pdf" "newtab" >}}resumé in pdf{{< /staticref >}}.